-- Any article depicting language, images, or themes that denigrate others on account of race, color, weight, religion, religious practice, ethnic group, national origin, gender, sex, sexual orientation, or disability is prohibited. - Any article that advertises, displays, or represents themes/symbols related to violence; alcohol or drugs; illegal activities; or drug and alcohol use or abuse, gang related activities, or that are suggestive (of a sexual nature) are prohibited. - Controversial symbols or messages that can be reasonably forecast to cause disruption in the school environment and/or to the school's operation or that are lewd, vulgar or indecent are prohibited. - Any article that poses (or may pose) a threat to the health, safety, and wellbeing of others (including but not limited to decorative chains, wallet chains, studded bracelets, belts, and/or jewelry) is prohibited. - Hats or headgear of any kind (with the exception of hair bands and apparel for religious observance or medically required apparel) are prohibited. - See-through and strapless garments are not to be worn.
-Modest tanks are appropriate as long as the chest and back areas are covered from the top of the armpit down.
+• Any article depicting language, images, or themes that denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation, or disability is prohibited.

+• Any article that advertises, displays, or represents themes related to alcohol, drugs; illegal, abusive, suggestive, or controversial messages; or gang related activities are prohibited.

+• Any article that poses (or may pose) a threat to the health, safety, and wellbeing of others (including but not limited to decorative chains, wallet chains, studded bracelets, belts, and/or jewelry) is prohibited.

+• Hats or headgear of any kind (with the exception of hair bands and apparel for religious observance or medically required apparel) are prohibited.

+• See-through and strapless garments are not to be worn.
+Modest tanks are appropriate as long as the chest area is covered from the top of the armpit down.
 Midriffs are to be covered.
-Exposure of skin between the bottom of the shirt and the top of pants is prohibited. - Pants, shorts and skirts must be designed to be worn at waist level, and are to be worn as designed.
-Undergarments must not be visible, and no visible writing, symbols, and/or emblems are to appear on the back-side. - Pants, shorts, and skirts must be of a modest length. (reference finger length hands fully extended at sides).
-Ripped or cut-up pants that reveal undergarments or show skin in an area between the upper chest and mid-thigh that is out of compliance with the 'finger length rule' (noted in the bullet above) are prohibited.
+Exposure of skin between the bottom of the shirt and the top of pants is prohibited.

+• Pants, shorts and skirts must be designed to be worn at waist level, and are to be worn as designed.
+Undergarments must not be visible, and no visible writing, symbols, and/or emblems are to appear on the back-side.

+• Pants, shorts, and skirts must be of a modest length (reference finger length - hands fully extended at sides).

-- Appropriate soled footwear that does not pose a safety hazard must be worn at all times. - Sleepwear (including but not limited to pajamas, pajama pants, bathrobes, and slippers) is prohibited. - Form fitting/Spandex type clothing (as a primary layer) is prohibited. - Outdoor attire (including but not limited to hats, coats, jackets, parkas, gloves, and scarves) is not to be worn in school, and will remain in a student's locker during the school day. - For students in grades K-7, backpacks and gym bags will remain in a student's locker during the school day. - The use of backpacks in grades 8-12 must take into consideration the District's ability for search and seizure (page 30) as well as the health and safety of our students.
-For example, aisles in classrooms must remain clear of backpacks.
+• Appropriate soled footwear that does not pose a safety hazard must be worn at all times.

+• Sleepwear of any kind (including but not limited to pajamas, pajama pants, bathrobes, and slippers) is prohibited.

+• Form fitting/Spandex type clothing (as a primary layer) is prohibited.

+• Outdoor attire (including but not limited to hats, coats, jackets, parkas, gloves, and scarves) is not to be worn in school, and will remain in a student's locker during the school day.

+• Backpacks, knapsacks, and book/gym bags will remain in a student's locker during the school day.